evkx/evkx.github.io/content/models/renault/megane/Megane_E-Tech_Techno/_index.md

 ### Steering

-Dynamic steering is optional on the Renault Megane E-Tech Techno.
+Dynamic steering is an optional feature on the Renault Megane E-Tech Techno.
 Dynamic steering varies the steering ratio as a function of driving speed.

 ### Brakes